 Mathematics is taught, primarily, in lecture theatres equipped with whiteboards and screens for use with either visualisers or PC tablets.
-The majority of modules provide partial or full lecture notes in paper or electronic form (or both).
+The majority of modules provide partial or full lecture notes in electronic form.
 There is a computer laboratory within Mathematics and, in addition, as part of the School of Computing and Mathematics, students have access to the large computer science laboratory.
 There is also a room reserved exclusively for private study.